jonahbrawley/xtcards/README.md

 ## Setup instructions
 1. Clone project
 2. Run `pip install -r requirements.txt` to install dependencies needed

+## DID YOU CHANGE DEPENDENCIES?
-3. If new dependencies are added or removed, use `pipreqs --force /path/to/xtcards` to update requirements.
+1. If new dependencies are added or removed, use `pipreqs --force [PATH TO XTCARDS HERE]` to automatically update `requirements.txt`
+2. Tip: if you are located inside your xtcards folder, use `pipreqs --force .` (period means current directory)